 Winning isn’t everything; it’s the means to an end.
 If you can find a way to resolve the conflict that makes both parties happy, then you’ve done a good thing.
 Also, if you remain respectful of the other person, then you will likely gain their respect, too.

 Making relationships work takes practice, effort and patience.
-You need to be present and work on improving your communication skills.
+You need to be present and work on improving your skills.
 This can significantly affect your relationship for the better!
 So, take this advice on board and start working on your relationship today!